Want the best LGBTQ+ Dark Academia books?

 Edwin Courcey is his prickly magical society counterpart but he clearly wishes Robin were anyone else.

 If you like historical fiction or dark academia then you need to read this one.
-It's fantastic to read about gay men in an Edwardian setting.
-And the dark academia setting makes it perfect if you're looking for books like The Atlas Six.
+It’s fantastic to read about gay men in an Edwardian setting.
+It combines LGBTQ+ Dark Academia with a mystery and romance.

 2. We set the dark on fire by Tehlor Kay Mejia

-You need to check this book out if you're after LGBTQ+ Dark Academia books.
-It has dark academia worldbuilding and one of the best wlw enemies to lovers romances.
+You need to check this book out if you’re after LGBTQ+ Dark Academia books.
+It has dark academia worldbuilding and one of the best sapphic enemies to lovers romances.

 It's a Ya dystopian urban fantasy novel featuring a wlw romance and Latine representation.